instantiator/vector-plus/DeveloperNotes.md

 #### OS X

 Visual Studio for Mac needs a little extra help, as the Nuget Package Manager Console doesn't seem to be easily available.
-First install this [Nuget Package Manager Console](https://github.com/mrward/monodevelop-nuget-extensions) extension.
+First, install this [Nuget Package Manager Console](https://github.com/mrward/monodevelop-nuget-extensions) extension.

 ## Building Behaviours

 Behaviours are designed to run in the background, waiting for triggers or events before they cause the robot to take action.

-Behaviours should inherit from `AbstractVectorBehaviourPlus`, and implement `IVectorBehaviourPlus`.
+Behaviours must implement `IVectorBehaviourPlus`, and can inherit from `AbstractVectorBehaviourPlus` (recommended).

 To build a new Behaviour, inherit `AbstractVectorBehaviourPlus` and implement the abstract methods and properties.
 See the `IVectorBehaviourPlus` interface for details of the purpose of these methods and properties.

-There are plenty of examples illustrating the lifecycle of a Behaviour in the VectorPlus.Demo.Behaviours project.
+There are plenty of examples illustrating the lifecycle of a Behaviour in the `VectorPlus.Demo.Behaviours` project.

-When enabled, a Behaviour will be assigned to the running VectorPlus controller, using `SetControllerAsync`.
+When enabled, a Behaviour will be assigned to the running `VectorPlusController`, using `SetControllerAsync`.
 For Behaviours that inherit from `AbstractVectorBehaviourPlus` the following then occurs:

 * The Behaviour has an opportunity to register with the Robot's events (implement `RegisterWithRobotEventsAsync`).
 * The Behaviour has an opportunity to issue commands to the Robot or Controller as soon as it connects (implement `IssueCommandsOnConnectionAsync`).
 * The Behaviour's main loop is called.
 This doesn't have to do anything, but the Behaviour needs a main loop, this runs on a separate thread (implement `MainLoopAsync`).

-When running, the Behaviour may interact with the Robot directly through `controller.Robot`, but it is normally expected to enqueue an `IVectorActionPlus` which can then be scheduled by the controller (which can then ensure that it has full control of the robot if required, and manage other shared resources such as Frame Processors or object tracking).
+When running, the Behaviour may interact with the Robot directly through `controller.Robot`, but it is normally expected to enqueue an `IVectorActionPlus` which can then be scheduled by the controller (able to ensure that it has full control of the robot if required, and manage other shared resources such as Frame Processors or object tracking).

 A normal (if simple) implementation might first register for an event (such as a seen face), and then when the delegate method provided to the event is called, to enqueue an action (such as some spoken words or a gesture).